 As a parent or guardian you are responsible for getting your children to-and-from school.
 You may apply for transport assistance if you meet the eligibility criteria.
 Before enroling your child at a new school it is important to check travel options for your child.
 This may be explained as part of the the enrolment forms, during information night or in their information packages.

 Students residing in metropolitan Melbourne may be entitled to the Victorian Student Pass (VSP), which is administered by Public Transport Victoria (PTV).

 For more information on Victorian Public Transport services, see: PTV Journey Planner

 School Bus Program (SBP)

 The School Bus Program is an extensive school bus network that provides travel at no cost to eligible government and non-government students living in rural and regional Victoria.
-Students deemed ineligible to travel at no cost may access a school bus service upon payment of a fare.
+Students who are not eligible may still use the service by paying a fare.

 The school bus network is administered by Public Transport Victoria (PTV) and carries over 65,000 students each school day on approximately 1500 school bus routes at a cost of $205 million per annum.